AlgoMaster Logo

 Automatic Reconnection

-What makes SSE genuinely powerful is its built-in reconnection handling.
-When the connection drops, whether from network issues, server restarts, or anything else, the browser automatically attempts to reconnect.
+A useful part of SSE is browser-managed reconnection.
+When the connection drops, whether from network issues, server restarts, or anything else, the browser attempts to reconnect.

 • Native browser support through the EventSource API, minimal client code needed